Skip to main content

 • Research on the use of 100 percent biomass fuels for some vehicles, as well as blending biomass fuels with petroleum-based fuels.

-• The State of Michigan including biomass fueled vehicles in the state motor pool fleet.
-We strongly urge all state-owned diesel and E-85 (85 percent ethanol, 15 percent gasoline) flexible fueled vehicles use the respective fuel source when possible.
+• The state of Michigan including biomass fueled vehicles in its motor pool fleet.
+We strongly urge all state-owned diesel and E-85 vehicles be fueled with their respective fuel source when possible.

 • Expanding the biomass fuel distribution infrastructure, including blending capability at the retail level.